 A non return valve fitted to the hose, this stops the water flowing back into the sump pit, wasting electricity.

 Once you have purchased the pump, I recommend contacting a specialist discharge hose supplier who will be able to advise on the correct solid hose fitted with a non return valve to fit your pump.

 If the discharge hose is to be laid over the surface.

-A simple "lay flat" hose can be used if the hose runs over the surface of the lawn and is not buried. and can be purchased here.
+A simple "lay flat" hose can be used if the hose runs over the surface of the lawn and is not buried. and can be purchased from the drainage shop

-Technical stuff when purchasing a surface drainage sump pump.
+Technical information to help select a suitable drainage sump pump.